DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 behind a what-if situation can be answered with at least three solutions.
 For example:

-What if the user doesn’t have friends?<br>
+What if the user doesn’t have friends?

-1. Remind them.<br>
+1. Remind them.
-2. Propose to connect their friends’ list from another platform.<br>
+2. Propose to connect their friends’ list from another platform.
 3. Suggest a friend.

-What if the user doesn’t go to an event?<br>
+What if the user doesn’t go to an event?

-1. Perhaps they could be interested in updates about said event?<br>
+1. Perhaps they could be interested in updates about said event?
-2. You don’t have to go but you can follow the event, which is part of a series, so maybe you can go next time.<br>
+2. You don’t have to go but you can follow the event, which is part of a series, so maybe you can go next time.
 3. Are you sure?

-What if the user doesn’t react to the picture of a cat?<br>
+What if the user doesn’t react to the picture of a cat?

-1. Here is a cuter cat.<br>
+1. Here is a cuter cat.
-2. How about a reduced amount of cat content?<br>
+2. How about a reduced amount of cat content?
 3. But all your friends like it!

-What if the user doesn’t move the cursor?<br>
+What if the user doesn’t move the cursor?

 1. Wait for seven seconds, then show a video of a cursor on steroids.
-The longer the hovering, the bigger the cursor will grow.<br>
+The longer the hovering, the bigger the cursor will grow.
-2. Wait for seven seconds, then make the menu bounce.<br>
+2. Wait for seven seconds, then make the menu bounce.
 3. Just let the ad appear with a big X button.

 By answering these questions, the web developer’s forever-aim is to make